MueFab/genie/README.md

     git clone https://github.com/mitogen/genie.git

-Build the Genie executable using CMake:
+Build all libraries and executables using CMake:

     mkdir cmake-build
     cd cmake-build
     cmake ..
     make

+This will generate the Genie application at ``cmake-build/bin/genie``.

 ## Continuous integration